Mitragynine: Phase I

 During phase I metabolism, mitragynine undergoes hydrolysis of the methylester group on C16 as well as o-demethylation of both methoxy groups on positions 9 and 17.
 Following this step, oxidation and reduction reactions convert aldehyde intermediates into alcohols and carboxylic acids.
 P450 metabolic enzymes are known to facilitate the phase I metabolism of mitragynine which reportedly has an inhibitory effect on multiple P450 enzymes, raising the possibility of adverse drug interactions.

 Phase II

 During phase II metabolism, phase I metabolites undergo glucuronidation and sulfation to form multiple glucuronide and sulfate conjugates, which are then excreted via urine.

+History

+Mitragynine consumption for medicinal and recreational purposes dates back centuries, although early use was primarily limited to Southeast Asian countries such as Indonesia and Thailand, where the plant grows indigenously.
+Recently, mitragynine use has spread throughout Europe and the Americas as both a recreational and medicinal drug.
+While research into the effects of kratom have begun to emerge, investigations on the active compound mitragynine are less common.